Back to top

 Dependents

-For an employee's spouse or registered domestic partner, a plan that covers him or her as an employee is the primary payer for his or her claims.
-If an employee has elected coverage for his or her spouse or registered domestic partner as a dependent and he or she has coverage through another employer, the Leidos medical plan is the secondary payer.
+For an employee's spouse or domestic partner, a plan that covers him or her as an employee is the primary payer for his or her claims.
+If an employee has elected coverage for his or her spouse or domestic partner as a dependent and he or she has coverage through another employer, the Leidos medical plan is the secondary payer.